 Regarding music, Baldacchino started making music and learning production in 2011 through his musical project Fastidju, developing rough musical and written ideas with local producers such as Mario Sammut (Cygna).
 The project eventually developed into a band, that performed several times around the island and released a self titled album in 2014 (fully funded by the Malta Arts Fund).

 Working with different producers and musicians throughout the Fastidju project, Baldacchino soon started learning to produce his own music.
 This led to a performance in a cave alongside renown experimental musician Aaron Dilloway, together with a number of soundtracks composed, produced and designed for local theatre performances and art video pieces.
 Soundtracks include videos such as Adrian Abela’s 4.1868 The Theory of Heat and SONUS: The sound of sonnets and the paper memory machine while theatre performances include Teatru Santwarju’s LIMBUS and Rebecca Camilleri/Nicola Rayworth’s S-S-Spaces.

-In April 2019 Baldacchino is about to also publish ‘Soon Out of Context’, a book composed of couplings of his own writing together with images summoned from archived publications online.
-The book shall be published by Unsolicited Press in Portland, Oregon.
+In April 2019 Baldacchino also published ‘Soon Out of Context’, a book composed of couplings of his own writing together with images summoned from archived publications online.
+The book was published by Unsolicited Press in Portland, Oregon.
 In 2019 Baldacchino also plans to finalise a music release, launching a new solo project.